patrikholcak/react-touchbar-electron/README.md

 ## How it works

-the `TouchBar` component is a context provider, which communicates with the main thread using ipc.
+the `TouchBar` component is a context provider, which communicates with the main thread using ipc with methods exposed in the preload script.
 Each child component then "registers" itself as a TouchBar item.

 ## API